Quick Answer

 Step 1

-The Eyeball Test.
-Look for rust, corrosion, or water stains on or below the tank.
+Visual Inspection – Look for rust, corrosion, or water stains on or around the tank.

 Step 2

-The Tap Test.
-Knock on the top and bottom of the tank.
+Tap Test – Gently tap on the top and bottom of the tank.
 It should sound hollow on top and solid on the bottom.
-If it's solid all over, it's waterlogged.
+A uniform solid sound indicates waterlogging.

 Step 3